Career Opportunities

 Responsibilities

 Core faculty members are involved in teaching, advising, and research supervision.
 Additionally, there is the expectation of committee work and scholarly productivity.
-We are seeking applicants with interest, expertise, and/or experience in Neuropsychology and/or Cognitive and Affective Aspects of Behavior.
+We are seeking applicants with interest, expertise, and/or experience in Social Bases of Behavior.
+We are especially interested in applicants whose work lies at the intersection of social psychology and clinical psychology.
 Applicants with an interest in addressing mental health disparities and/or whose work has focused on behavioral health equity for unserved or underserved communities will be of particular interest.
-The successful applicant may teach neuropsychology courses (e.g., Functional Neuroanatomy, Neuropsychological Assessment, Cognitive Assessment), as well as courses covering basic and experimental cognitive science domains including sensation/perception, object recognition, attention, memory, language, problem solving, decision making, and affective neuroscience (e.g., Cognitive and Affective Bases of Behavior).
+The successful applicant may teach relevant courses (e.g., Social Bases of Behavior) as well as generalist courses in the clinical PsyD program.
+Applicants will also supervise dissertations in their specific area of expertise.

 Qualifications

 Applicants must possess a PsyD or PhD in Clinical Psychology or Counseling Psychology, have completed an APA-accredited internship, have teaching experience, preferably be licensed or license-eligible in Massachusetts, and maintain some involvement in clinical practice or consultation.
 A demonstrated record of scholarly work defined broadly (e.g., community engagement, educational leadership, innovation, investigation, and research) is preferred.
 Successful applicants will also have a demonstrated commitment to promoting diversity, inclusion, and multicultural competence in an educational and work environment and must be willing to contribute to the College’s strategic plan of inclusion.
+Candidates must be available to teach in-person classes and participate in on-campus activities.
 The department welcomes applications from individuals who may have had nontraditional career paths, or who may have taken time off for family reasons, or who have achieved excellence in careers outside of academia.
 Applicants must be able to assume employment in the United States without College Sponsorship.

 Benefits